(239) 526-873324/7

 2290 suspended (Category W) vs 2290 taxable

-A taxable Form 2290 vehicle pays HVUT on a sliding scale from $100 to $550 per year.
-A suspended (Category W) vehicle expects to run 5,000 highway miles or less per tax year (7,500 for agricultural) and pays zero HVUT.
-Both file Form 2290 — only the category checkbox changes the tax owed.
-State DMVs need the stamped Schedule 1 either way.
+A taxable Form 2290 vehicle pays HVUT on a sliding scale from $100 at 55,000 lbs taxable gross weight up to $550 at 75,000+ lbs per year, under 26 USC §4481 and the rate table in Form 2290 instructions.
+A suspended (Category W) vehicle expects to run 5,000 highway miles or less per tax year (7,500 for agricultural use) and pays zero HVUT under §4483(d).
+Both file Form 2290 by August 31 each year for vehicles in service July 1 - only the category checkbox on page 2 changes the tax owed.
+State DMVs need the stamped Schedule 1 either way at IRP and plate renewal, and a Category W vehicle that later exceeds 5,000 miles must file an amended Form 2290 by the last day of the month following the exceedance and pay prorated HVUT for the remainder of the tax period.

 Side-by-side comparison